dani-pl/GLAsteroids/README.md

 Date: October 2022

 **G improvements**
--  *G improvement 1:* Sound effects and Background music: I have a total of 6 sound effects and 3 background musics.
+-  *G improvement 1:* Sound effects and Background music

+   *Implementation:* I have a total of 6 sound effects and 3 background musics.
-   *Implementation:* The sound effects are: boost, death, explosion, shoot, starting, win.
+   The sound effects are: boost, death, explosion, shoot, starting, win.
 On the other hand, I have three background musics: one for odd levels and another one for even levels.
 The third is used when the saucer enemy appears.
 Then the background music of the level is replaced and the one of the saucer enemy starts playing until the enemy is killed.